KBismark/KBismark/README.md

 <br/>

-## My most starred project as of writing (February, 2025)
+## Most starred project as of writing (February, 2025)
 [A package that removes inline styles from html codes and converts them into css](https://github.com/KBismark/remove-style)

 <br/>

-## How many times did I try creating my own reactive web framework😆?
+## How many times I created a reactive web framework?
-So many times😆 I can't even tell how many times.
-Some were left on my laptops without pushing.
-And the codes, very ugly😂 but achieved the results.
-The ideas behind creating a framework were good ones though.
-I learned a lot about the entire web.
-I got to put my problem solving skills into practice too.
-All the compilers I built to parse the JSX of the frameworks were built from scratch and RegExp-only compilers.
-The greatest motivation in those moments were everytime I was able to do what I thought of doing...
-It kept me challenging myselft to do more.
+*So many times...*
+I've always had some good strategies and ideas to integrate into any reactive web framework.
+I have attempted severally to create one.
+Each time I tried, I was driven by the ideas and a deep curiosity about the web's inner workings and how other reactive frameworks like React works.
+Throughout these moments, I gained valuable insights about the web and also got to put my problem solving skills into practice.
+One usual challenge I encountered during these moments include finding optimal ways to convert JSX codes into JavaScript executable codes, which I tackled by writing customized RegExp-only compilers/transpilers.

-**Let me list some here (Latest first):**
+**The following are links to some of my attempts (Latest first):**
 - [Xolus (in 2024)](https://github.com/KBismark/xolus) : JSX template engine and a modern html rendering framework.
 A link to a full app created with this framework is available on the project's repo.

 - [HoneyBee.js (in 2023)](https://github.com/KBismark/honey-bee/blob/master/demo/README.md) : Build your next interactive and reactive multi-page applications with the latest but fastest librabry: HoneyBee.js.